Differential Lattice Github

 It turns out that Relative neighborhoods work well for this.
 Relative neighborhoods are introduced in the previously mentioned leaf venation algorithm.
 Somewhat simplified we can say that two nodes are relative neighbors if a sufficiently large area between the two nodes does not contain any other nodes.

 Because of this, the challenge is reduced to deciding where to place the new nodes, and how often new nodes should appear.
-In these examples new nodes appear in areas where the local density of nodes is sufficiently low.
+In these examples, new nodes appear in areas where the local density of nodes is greater than zero, yet sufficiently low.
 This causes new nodes to largely appear on the outside of the existing structure.
 In a manner somewhat similar to slime mold which is gradually growing outwards.

 So far this system does not have any kind of food distribution, which is an interesting aspect to explore at a later time.
 E.g. is this simple system somehow able to replicate the Tokyo Railway System or display other kinds of interesting behaviours?

-This system is is implemented using pyCUDA, which means that all distance calculations, and neighborhood calculations can be done on the GPU.
+This algorithm has been implemented using pyCUDA, which means that all distance calculations, and neighborhood calculations can be done on the GPU.
 Because of this it is probably one of the fastest algorithms I have ever implemented.
-It is possible to make systems with hundreds of thousands of nodes surprisingly quickly considering the amount of computation involved.
+It is possible to make systems with hundreds of thousands of nodes surprisingly quickly, considering the amount of computation involved.

 Below is an image with about 80 000 nodes which has been plotted on my mechanical plotter.